TryItOnline/cixl/README.md

 ```

 ### Types
-Capitalized names are treated as types, the following types are defined out of the box:
+Cixl is statically and strongly typed; but since it's approach to typing is gradual, it allows you to be exactly as precise as you feel like.
+All types have capitalized names, the following are defined out of the box:

 | Type   | Parents     |
 | ------ | ----------- |